-- The right to ask us to not to use your information for marketing purposes.
+- The right to ask us not to use your information for marketing purposes.

-- The right to receive a copy of the personal data we hold about you or to request that we transfer this to another service provider.
+- The right to receive a copy of the personal information we hold about you or to request that we transfer this to another service provider.

 - In certain circumstances, the right to ask us to stop using information about you.

-- The right to ask us to limit or cease processing or erase information we hold about you in certain circumstances.
+- In certain circumstances, the right to ask us to limit or cease processing or erase information we hold about you.

 - The right to withdraw consent that you have provided to us to use your personal information.

-You can exercise these rights over your data by contacting us or by checking the applicable boxes on forms where we collect your information or to tell us that you don’t want to participate in marketing.
+You can exercise these rights over your data or to tell us that you don’t want to participate in marketing by contacting us, or by checking the applicable boxes on forms where we collect your information.
 You can also unsubscribe from any marketing circulation lists you are on by scrolling to the bottom of the e-mail and clicking the ‘unsubscribe’ link.

-We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to manage any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-We will only keep your personal data for as long as necessary to fulfil the purpose we collected it for, including for the purpose of satisfying any legal accounting or reporting requirements in accordance with our data retention policy.
+We will only keep your personal data for as long as necessary to fulfil the purpose we collected it for, including for the purpose of satisfying any legal, accounting or reporting requirements in accordance with our data retention policy.

-By law we have to keep basic information about bookings and our customers for six years for legal claims and tax purposes.
+We have a right to keep basic information about bookings and our customers for a minimum of six years for legal claims and tax purposes.

-In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances, we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us in writing to the following address:
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.

 Please contact us in the first instance if you have any concerns.
-If we are unable to resolve your concern, you have the right to make a complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk) or the relevant data protection authority where you live.
+If we are unable to resolve your concern, you have the right to make a complaint to the relevant data protection authority where you live.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.